-Blood River Road blocked near Church of God Road in Springfield after truck drives off road, spills diesel
+Blood River Road open near Church of God Road in Springfield after truck drove off road, spilled diesel

 Latest Weather Blog

-Blood River Road blocked near Church of God Road in Springfield after truck drives off road, spills diesel
+Blood River Road open near Church of God Road in Springfield after truck drove off road, spilled diesel

-SPRINGFIELD — Blood River Road in Springfield is closed near Church of God Road after an 18-wheeler drove off-road at a curve.
+SPRINGFIELD — Blood River Road in Springfield is back open near Church of God Road after an 18-wheeler drove off-road at a curve.

 The 18-wheeler's trailer appears to have drifted off of the road as Blood River Road began to curve.
-The truck is perpendicular to the road and is blocking traffic.
+The truck was perpendicular to the road and blocked traffic.

 A fuel tank was also ruptured and around 50 gallons of diesel fuel was spilled, officials said.
+Sand has since been placed on the fuel.

 Trending News